 Any Bad Bits?

 Of course it’s not possible for each section to stand out as far as the next: different riding styles, shots and locations are going to appeal to different people.
 The super-urban jibbs aren’t totally for me – but I do appreciate them.
 That said, there’s no riding in the film that I don’t like.
 However I do think the the song for Mikey LeBlanc’s section represents a low point on the soundtrack.
+I was also upset to find out that you can ride switch on a directional snowboard… so it’s my own skill deficit rather than my snowboard.
+DARN!

 Although the best riding may be elsewhere, there are two sections that really stand out to me.